tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 10. Students Do: Financial Forecasting Part 1 (15 min)

-In this activity, students execute a Monte Carlo simulation to forecast stock price by multiplying each preceding day by a randomly generated daily return of normal probability distribution, approximated by a mean and standard deviation of historical `TSLA` daily returns.
+In this activity, students execute a Monte Carlo simulation to forecast stock price by multiplying each preceding day by a randomly generated daily return of normal probability distribution, approximated by a mean and standard deviation of historical  daily returns.

 **Instructions:**